 Now let the sauce cook down for 45 minutes, getting in there to stir it up every so often…

-Once the soup has simmered, it’s time to pick your blending options.
+Once the sauce has simmered, it’s time to pick your blending options.
 You can use an immersion blender (stick blender) and blend the sauce right in your pot.
 Or you can let the marinara sauce cool and transfer it to a blender.

 The blender seems to be the best option if you want a really smooth sauce without any tomato skins present.
 If an occasional skin doesn’t bother you then go ahead and use the immersion blender.